 Every now and then, our team comes across offshore structuring and banking techniques that are painstakingly outdated.
 Many of these tactics emerged in the 1980s or 1990s when different rules and laws governed the offshore world– and when the internet emerged, no one bothered to correct them.

-In the days before the internet, buying a BVI shelf company was pretty common.
+In the days before the internet, buying an offshore shelf company in the British Virgin Islands was pretty common.
 After all, in the 1990s and 2000s, it could take weeks (or even months) to incorporate a new BVI company and get a bank account open.

-Back then, you couldn’t quickly and easily purchase BVI companies as you can today.
+Back then, you couldn’t quickly and easily purchase offshore BVI companies as you can today.

 So, corporate service providers started incorporating tons of BVI companies, keeping them “on the shelf”, and ready for immediate purchase.
 This was a godsend for anyone who needed a ready-made BVI structure that could start doing business immediately.